 We do not own all of the land on which our assets are located or all of the land that we must traverse in order to conduct our operations.
 There are disputes with respect to certain of the rights-of-way or other interests and any unfavorable outcomes of such disputes could require us to incur additional costs.

 We do not own in fee all of the land on which our assets are located or all of the land that we must traverse in order to conduct our operations.
-Rather, many of the properties or rights are derived from surface use agreements, rights-of-way or other easement rights and, therefore, we will be subject to the possibility of more onerous terms or increased costs to retain necessary land access if we do not have valid rights-of-way or if such rights-of-way lapse or terminate.
+Rather, many of the properties or rights are derived from leases, surface use agreements, rights-of-way or other easement rights and, therefore, we will be subject to the possibility of more onerous terms or increased costs to retain necessary land access if we do not have valid rights-of-way or if such rights-of-way lapse or terminate.
 Some of the rights to land owned by third parties and governmental agencies are obtained for a specific period of time and under certain conditions.
-We believe that we will have obtained sufficient right-of-way grants from public authorities (subject to receipt of certain governmental permits and consents) and private parties for us to operate our business.
-However, certain private landowners along sectors of Pipeline Segment 901 have made claims that the easement agreements with them are no longer effective because the pipeline is not transporting oil.
-If these landowners are successful with their claims, we may be required to make further easement payments.
-Our loss of any of these surface use agreements, rights-of-way or other easement rights through lapse or failure to satisfy or maintain certain conditions could require us to cease operations on the affected land or find alternative locations for our operations at increased costs, any of which could have a material adverse effect on our business, financial condition and results of operations.
+We believe that we will have obtained sufficient right-of-way grants from public authorities (subject to receipt of certain governmental permits and consents) and private parties for us to operate our business, and obtained court approval of a settlement expressly confirming those rights with the overwhelming majority of the private landowners in September 2024 (see Grey Fox Settlement, infra).
+However, at least one private landowner along sectors of Pipeline Segment 324 has continued to make claims that the easement agreements with it is no longer effective.
+Further, on May 8, 2025, State Parks issued a Right of Entry ("ROE") Permit that allowed the Company to perform certain specified repair and maintenance activities on portions of Segment 325 located within Gaviota State Park.
+On July 27, 2025, State Parks issued an annual ROE Permit relating to Pipeline Segment 325 within Gaviota State Park.
+Sable is also working with State Parks on the terms of a long-term easement agreement Our loss of any of these surface use agreements, rights-of-way or other easement rights through lapse or failure to satisfy or maintain certain conditions could require us to cease operations on the affected land or find alternative locations for our operations at increased costs, any of which could have a material adverse effect on our business, financial condition and results of operations.

 Cyber Security1 | 1.8%